- Welcome to CS 61B

 There are 14 weeks of lab in the course, as well as 5 required homeworks.
 In addition there is 1 makeup lab as well as 2 makeup homeworks that you can optionally complete at any time before the final exam to replace a lower score.

 During Phase I of the course (Weeks 1 through 4), labs will provide you with help getting your computer set up and how to use essential Java programming tools.
 During Phase II of the course (Weeks 5 through 7), labs will provide you with structure for the open ended design project (project 2).
 In Phase III of the course, labs will give you a chance to implement important data structures and algorithms.
 All labs will take approximately two hours to complete, though some may run slightly longer.
 HWs will vary from 3 to 10 hours of work.
 You will turn in everything electronically using GitHub, and your results will be available on Gradescope.
 All homeworks and labs are individual efforts (without partners).
 Two of the homeworks and one of the labs will be released during RRR week.
 If you complete all of your work during the semester, you don’t need to do these (as they will be dropped).
-For the three labs with no official work to turn in (labs 7, 11, and 13), everybody gets full credit automatically, even if they do not attend lab that week.
+For the three labs with no official work to turn in (labs 6, 7, and 12, subject to change), everybody gets full credit automatically, even if they do not attend lab that week.

 No extensions or grace hours will be granted for labs or homework.
 Only your 12 (of 15) best lab scores and 5 (of 7) best homework scores count towards your final score.